DhrumilShah98/Dalhousie_University_CSCI5408_DMWA/README.md

-# Dalhousie University | CSCI5408 | DMWA (Data Management, Warehousing and Analytics)
+# Dalhousie University | CSCI 5408 | DMWA (Data Management, Warehousing and Analytics)
-All assignments and the final project are completed in class CSCI5408 (Data Management, Warehousing and Analytics) of MACS at Dalhousie University.
+All assignments and the final project are completed in class CSCI 5408 (Data Management, Warehousing and Analytics) of MACS at Dalhousie University.
 CSCI 5408 DMWA Dalhousie University.<br/>
 Final Letter Grade Received: **A+**

 ## Authors